WILDLIFE MANAGEMENT, CONSERVATION, AND CONTROL

 Specific teaching activities can be delivered using the distance learning format.

-Students are encouraged to attend all teaching activities, although this is not compulsory to pass the exams.
+Students are encouraged to attend all teaching activities, although this is not compulsory in order to pass the exams.

 Individual preparation on each teaching activity is assessed by a final exam (oral or written) and, where applicable, by intermediate knowledge tests or by the presentation and discussion of a scientific essay.
 For each course a single mark is assigned that will be expressed in thirtieths.